 Before riding for the first time, it’s vital to make sure every bolt and screw is tight, since a lot of electric scooters ship with literal loose ends.
 You can use Loctite to keep things in place if they don’t need to move.
 To aid with weatherproofing, you may want to use wraps for cables and silicone on some crevices.
 You can use zip ties to bunch cables out of harm’s way.

 To prolong battery life, it’s best to avoid charging to 100% or using fast chargers.
 Of course, you may have to make exceptions — sometimes, there’s no choice but to maximize range or juice up in a hurry.
 You won’t automatically ruin your battery so long as you give it a break whenever you can.
 When not in use, both the battery and scooter should be kept in a warm, dry place.

-Whatever you do, don’t use a hose to wash a scooter unless the vehicle is certified waterproof, and even then, you should only spray down the deck.
-As a rule you should stick to rags and water, later drying with a towel.
+Whatever you do, don’t use a hose to wash a scooter unless the vehicle is certified waterproof.
+Even then, only spray down the deck.
+As a rule it’s best to stick to rags and water, later drying with a towel.

 Electric scooters tend not to have much storage space.
-For carrying locks and maintenance gear, you may be able to use built-in storage on a sit-down model, or a handlebar bag on a stand-up.
+For carrying locks, a helmet, and/or maintenance gear, you may be able to use built-in storage on a sit-down model, or a handlebar bag on a stand-up.
 Anything more will probably demand a large backpack or tow trailer.